 Cock-a-Doodle Dudley – Honesty and a positive attitude are always the best choices as demonstrated in this book.

-Eli – Humility and kindness are tested in this story that shows us that friendship matters – even with unlikely people.
+Eli – Humility and kindness are tested in a way that demonstrate that friendship matters – even with unlikely people.

 Ella – Ella, a spoiled circus elephant, learns the hard way about what it’s like to be grateful and humble.

 Fly Homer Fly – This is another story about friendship.
-It also confirms how it is important to make the best of the situations that we find ourselves in, appreciating what we have because it could always be worse.
+It also confirms how it is important to make the best of the situations in which we find ourselves.
+Children learn to appreciate what we they because it could always be worse.

 Hubert’s Hair-Raising Adventure – Discover examples of good and not-so-good friendships and see how vanity can cause trouble.

-Huge Harold – Watch how kindness can change someone’s life and even help them to embrace who they were made to be.
+Huge Harold – Watch how kindness can change someone’s life, even helping to embrace who they were made to be.

 Jennifer and Josephine – Loyalty and good deeds are great qualities in a friendship.

-Kermit the Hermit – Watch meanness and selfishness disappear as Kermit learns that kindness matters and it’s certainly better to give than to receive.
+Kermit the Hermit – Watch meanness and selfishness disappear as Kermit learns that kindness matters.
+Plus, it’s certainly better to give than to receive.

-The Ant and the Elephant – This story shows that kindness matters even when others aren’t kind to you.
+The Ant and the Elephant – This story shows that kindness matters even when others aren’t kind back.
 It also teaches that we should never underestimate people.

 The Caboose Who Got Loose – Our attitude about something can make a big difference in our perception of the thing or event.
 As the main character learns that lesson, we also see compassion grow for those who are less fortunate.

 The Pinkish, Purplest, Bluest Egg – This book has many character lessons to be gleaned.
-Compassion, courage, love, the importance of strong values, and looking beyond someone’s appearance are among them.
+Compassion, courage, and love are demonstrated well.
+The importance of strong values is emphasized, too, while also encouraging folks to look beyond appearances.

 The Wump World – Taking care of the things you’ve been given and caring about those around you are key character qualities that shine in this book.